SigveMartin/RoboND/Project_4/README.md

 ![Screenshot from video, Lesson 32.3, Udacity][image5]

 It is implemented in the decoder_block by taking a larger layer and the smaller_layer as inputs where it is concatenated after the upsampling step.
-It is implemented in the fcn_model by using output_layer1 as the larger layer of output_layer4 of and the inputs as the larger layer of output_layer5 of the decoder.
+It is implemented in the fcn_model by using output_layer1 as the larger layer of output_layer4 and the inputs as the larger layer of output_layer5 of the decoder.
 Thus feeding information from larger resolutions of images from the encoder step, as illustrated by the image below.

 ![Screenshot from video, Lesson 32.10, Udacity][image6]